fernandwill/fernandwill/README.md

 I build products from idea to production—from backend architecture and data models to polished interfaces, infrastructure, and deployment.

 - Founding Engineer at PRUaini Group
-- Building systems used daily by **500+ insurance sales representatives**
+- Building systems used daily by **500+ insurance sales representatives** (or as we call them, agent).
 - Freelance engineer building field-sales tools for international clients
-- Interested in reliable systems, operational UX, and practical AI applications

 ## What I Build

 - Internal platforms that simplify complex business workflows
 - Full-stack products for sales and operations teams
 - Real-time applications with strong operational interfaces
-- AI-assisted tools using retrieval-augmented generation
+- AI-assisted learning management tools using retrieval-augmented generation
 - Scalable infrastructure and deployment workflows

 ## Featured Work

 ### PRUaini Portal

-AI-assisted operations platform for a major Indonesian insurance agency.
+AI-assisted operations and learning management platform for a major Indonesian insurance agency.

-- Built and operated the platform end-to-end
+- Built and operated the platform end-to-end with full ownership
-- Supports workflows used by **500+ sales representatives**
+- Supports workflows used by **500+ sales representatives** (agents).
 - Combines internal operations tooling with retrieval-augmented generation
-- **Stack:** NestJS, React, PostgreSQL, Redis, Docker, Google Cloud
+- **Stack:** NestJS, React, PostgreSQL, Redis, Docker, Google Cloud, Groq

 ### Field Sales Activity Manager